 Various reasons ranging from lack of knowledge of the law by security operatives to the lacuna, loopholes and ambiguities in our laws.

 For the purpose of this write up, the discussion of the right to privacy and the search of phones by security agents in Nigeria will be limited to Nigerian Police and the Economic Financial Crimes Commission.

 Legality of Search of Phones by the Nigerian Police Force

-Section 3 of the Police Act Establish the Nigerian Police Force and their general duties is provided for under Section 4, These general powers are:
+Section 3 of the Police Act Establish the Nigerian Police Force and their general duties are provided for under Section 4 of the Police Act.
+These general powers are:

 - To preserve the law and order;

 - To enforce all laws and regulations which they are directly charged with.

 It must be noted that the police in carrying out the above listed powers are also empowered to carry out military duties within and outside Nigeria as may be required by them.